DavidMcLaughlin208/PixelSorting/docs/index.md

 When pressing the sort button again it will not continue where it left off.
 It will start from the beginning for both images and videos.
 The **Stop** button can be used to halt video sorting and it will finish encoding and close the pixel sorted video file.

 **Save Image** : This is used to save the current pixels on screen to a new image in the `data/images` folder.
 The save format is FILENAME-{Year}{Month}{Day}{Hour}{Second} (ex SampleImage-20211116075411).
 This can be verbose but keeps the images sorted in order and ensures there are no conflicts.
-This button is not used for video file sorting since videos are saved when the sorting is completed or stopped early by the user
+This button is not used for video file sorting since videos are saved when the last frame is sorted or sorting is stopped early by the user

 **Revert Changes** : This button essentially loads the latest version of the file you have open.
 So if you load an image and sort it and then Revert it, the original file will be reloaded.
 If you sort an image and save it and then press Revert Changes nothing will happen since it will reload the last saved version (which is already open)